bulletmark/libinput-gestures/README.md

     sudo apt-get install libinput-tools

-Fedora (from fedora 25 and newer) needs to install `wmctrl` since wayland is the default window manager.
+Fedora (from fedora 25 and newer) users needs to install `wmctrl` since wayland is the default window manager.

     sudo dnf install wmctrl